banzaicloud/koperator-docs/docs/troubleshooting/_index.md

 ## Getting Support

-If you encounter any problems that the documentation does not address, [file an issue](https://github.com/banzaicloud/koperator/issues) or talk to us on the Banzai Cloud Slack channel [#kafka-operator](https://banzaicloud.com/invite-slack).
+If you encounter any problems that the documentation does not address, [file an issue](https://github.com/banzaicloud/koperator/issues) or talk to us on our Slack channel [#kafka-operator](https://banzaicloud.com/invite-slack).

 [Commercial support]({{< relref "/sdm/koperator/support.md">}}) is also available for {{< kafka-operator >}}.